Ramrajnagar/vitto-nach-backend/README.md

 - **Connection pool is lazy-initialized** — doesn't connect until the first request hits.
 Survives Vercel's warm/cold cycles without exhausting Postgres connections.
 - **The parser is regex + rules** — not an LLM call.
 Runs in microseconds.
 No API bills.
 But still handles Hinglish naturally.

-## A Note on the Architecture

-This isn't over-engineered.
-It's three routes, one pool file, and a parser.
-If this scales, you'd add a message queue for retries, a proper SMS gateway, and real WhatsApp Business API integration.
-But for the assignment — and honestly, for an MVP — this covers the ground without pretending to be Netflix.